firebase/flutterfire/packages/cloud_firestore/cloud_firestore/README.md

 Cloud Firestore has dependencies on iOS that lead to significant build times (see https://github.com/FirebaseExtended/flutterfire/issues/349 and https://github.com/firebase/firebase-ios-sdk/issues/4284).
 You can substantially reduce build times after the initial build using [incremental installation](https://medium.com/@corteggo/incremental-pod-installation-cocoapods-1-7-0-multiple-projects-302da0208af3).

-Add the following to your app's ios/Podfile:
+Add the following anywhere in your app's ios/Podfile:

 ```
 install! 'cocoapods',